Katherine-Holland/PP2/README.md

 I added a GIF to add interest to the footer and used a green horizontal rule to denote grass and to break up the page.

 ## Deployment
-I deployed the site via GitHub and gave detailed commits as the project progressed.
+I deployed the site via GitHub.
 I did this on the 'pages' section via the repository 'settings' tab.
 Under the 'source' drop down menu, I deployed from branch, ensuring the 'root' folder was selected before saving it.
 Under the green 'code' button, within the repository, the URL link is shown and I copy pasted into the browser and IDE.
+I gave detailed commits as the project progressed via GitHub.
+These changes were committed using these steps: Giving a summary of the commit, a description of the commit, then staging and committing all changes before pushing to GitHub.

 I tested it using two popular browsers, Chrome and Firefox, both of which worked as expected.